 Richard Ramirez was convicted of a string of home invasion murders, rapes and burglaries in California from 1984 to 1985.
 Dubbed the “Night Stalker”, his highly publicized crime spree terrorized the state and earned him 13 death sentences.
 Some key facts about his crimes:

 The bizarre love story of Doreen Lioy and Richard Ramirez fascinated the public due to its strange contradiction – a seemingly wholesome young woman falling for a notorious serial killer.
-While her motives remain largely unexplained, Lioy provided unwavering support and loyalty to Ramirez until his death in prison.
+While her motives remain largely unexplained, Lioy provided unwavering support and loyalty to Ramirez until he died in prison.
 Their unusual union will live on as one of the most shocking true crime tales of obsession.

 Now that you’ve read about Doreen Lioy, you might also like reading about Carole Anne Boone – The Woman who married Ted Bundy while he was on a death trial.